-This bill is very similar to last year's version that Governor Jerry Brown vetoed, except that this year's version proposes 12 weeks of leave compared to six.
+This bill is very similar to last year's version which Governor Jerry Brown vetoed, except that this year's version proposes 12 weeks of leave compared to six.

-Status: Passed the Senate on a party-line vote and has passed the Assembly's Labor and Employment and Judiciary Committees, and is pending in the Assembly's Appropriations Committee.
+Status: Passed the Senate on a party-line vote and is pending in the Assembly.